h2oai/datatable/docs/manual/comparison_with_pandas.rst

     df1 = pd.DataFrame(data) # pandas
     DT1 = dt.Frame(data)  # datatable

+    	shop	item_price	item_sold
+    0	A	    123	            1
+    1	B	    921	            2
+    2	A	    28	            4

-To get the total revenue, we first need to create a revenue column, then sum it in the groupby :
+To get the total revenue, we first need to create a revenue column, then sum it in the groupby:

 .. code-block:: python

+    # pandas
     df1['revenue'] = df1['item_price'] * df1['item_sold']
     df1.groupby("shop")['revenue'].sum().reset_index()